 Upon further investigation, Mike has a medical marijuana card and is within his rights to possess and grow his own medicinal cannabis.
 However, his jokes about peyote held some truth.
 At this point, he could face charges for simple possession under HS 11350.
 Unfortunately, he was found with enough peyote to affect more than one person.
 If the amount found is enough to considerably have a mental effect on more than just oneself, simple possession can rise to charges of drug possession with intent to sell under HS 11351.

 Possible Penalties for Possession With Intent to Sell

-Unlike simple possession, possession with intent to sell is not a "wobbler," meaning that it cannot be reduced to a misdemeanor, though it is possible to obtain probation and as little as one year in a county jail instead of the full penalty.
-However, there is no possibility of getting into a drug diversion program, which would replace incarceration time with drug treatment, nor of being eligible for drug court.
+Unlike simple possession, possession with intent to sell is not a “wobbler,” meaning that it cannot be reduced to a misdemeanor, though it is possible to obtain probation and as little as one year in county jail instead of the full penalty.
+However, there is no possibility of getting into a drug diversion program, which would replace incarceration time with drug treatment.
+Nor is there a possibility of being eligible for drug court.